RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 # 1. Overview
 This tutorial introduces the USB to SSI/SPI bridge which translates native USB traffic to synchronous serial communications.
-In this tutorial we will cover the system architecture and purpose of the bridge module as well as two basic connect and power-up excersise.
+In this tutorial we will cover the system architecture and purpose of the bridge module as well as two basic connect and power-up exercise.

 The first part of this tutorial covers communications using a REIndustries provided Python library which simplifies the software user space driver access.
 This library is a simple wrapper for the libusb1.0 Python library.
 This approach is the simplest and fastest way to get up and running.

 The second part of the tutorial shows how to use the Python libusb1.0 third party library directly.
-This approach is more complicated, but likely more desireable for custom software applications that interface to the USB2F-SSI-0-1A module.
+This approach is more complicated, but likely more desirable  for custom software applications that interface to the USB2F-SSI-0-1A module.

 **Critical Notes:**